 However, after reading many books, I felt like I was learning all there was to know about personal finance.
 How much is there out there on the topic?

 I was missing two things: (1) a community of like-minded people and (2) a way to optimize what I knew.
 Every book kept telling me that if I just save and invest a small percentage I would be financially free.
 But financial freedom felt so arbitrary and it didn’t feel like I would ever obtain it.

 Then one day, in December of 2017, I was just finishing up college, I came across a podcast of a guy that had just quit his job as a pharmacist.
-I listened to that episode because I had just joined the Millennial Money Man Facebook group and it was around the time he was on the ChooseFI podcast.
+I just joined the Millennial Money Man Facebook group and it was around the time he was on the ChooseFI podcast.

 I realized there was a living and breathing community of people interested in the exact same things as me.
 Two podcast episodes later and decided to start from the very beginning on the ChooseFI podcast.
 I’m glad that I did because my life will never be the same.